etnite/hpc_seq_process/README.md

 ## Typical Workflow - Short Variant Identification

 This repository is primarily set up to use the samtools/bcftools variant calling pipeline.
 Steps below would typically be run using a dispatcher script for parallel execution.
+Note that for samtools/bcftools variant calling, read groups (e.g. different flowcell/lane combinations) can be concatenated into single fastq files for each sample.
+However, for modern GATK workflows, it is more common to work with separate files for individual read groups.

 For short variant identification, a common pre-processing workflow would be:

-1. run code/concat_fastqs/concat_[paired_]fastqs_parallel.sh to generate a single fastq file per sample for multiple single-end or paired input fastq files
-2. run code/fastq_filt_trim/bbduk_filt_trim_[PE/SE]_parallel.sh to clean fastq reads for paired-end or single-end reads, respectively
+1. Run code/fastq_filt_trim/bbduk_filt_trim_[PE/SE]_parallel.sh to clean fastq reads for paired-end or single-end reads, respectively
-3. run code/alignment/bowtie2_[PE/SE]_align_parallel.sh to align reads for paired end or single end reads using bowtie2 and create single sample bam alignment files
+2. Run code/alignment/bowtie2_[PE/SE]_align_parallel.sh to align reads for paired end or single end reads using bowtie2 and create single sample bam alignment files
-4. (optional) run code/bam_manipulations/filt_bam_files_parallel.sh to filter bam files after alignment (note that bcftools mpileup can perform this filtering on the fly, but this step may still be of use if creating gVCFs for use in GATK)
+3. (optional) run code/bam_manipulations/merge_bams_parallel.sh to merge and filter BAM files (e.g. to create one filtered BAM file per sample)
-5. (optional) - for further analysis in GATK, convert BAM files to single-sample gVCF files using code/gvcf_creation/create_single_samp_gvcf_parallel.sh
+5. (optional) - for some applications, e.g. practical haplotype graph creation, convert BAM files into single-sample gVCFs using code/gvcf_creation/create_single_samp_gvcf_parallel.sh

 For variant calling, the following steps may then be performed after bam file
 generation:

-1. run code/call_variants/call_variants.sh
-2. run code/call_variants/filter_raw_vcf.sh
+1. Run code/call_variants/mpileup_call_parallel.sh - this script can run in parallel on multiple regions of the genome, for instance those created with code/make_regions_file.py
+2. Run code/call_variants/concat_sort_vcfs.sh to concatenate individual region VCFs/BCFs into one file
-3. run code/call_variants/rename_annotate_split_vcf.sh to (optionally) rename samples, predict variant transcriptional effects using a genome annotation file, and create subset VCF files consisting of just indels and just SNPs.
+3. (optional) Run code/call_variants/rename_annotate_split_vcf.sh to rename samples, predict variant transcriptional effects using a genome annotation file, and create subset VCF files consisting of just indels and just SNPs.